NASCAR TRACKS

 Loudon, NH

 Opening in 1990, New Hampshire Motor Speedway serves as the premier venue for motorsports fans in the northeast.
-The track made a debut in 1990 with the NASCAR Xfinity series, and driver Tommy Ellis winning the inaugural race.
-After successful Xfinity races, the track was awarded a cup race in 1993.
-Rusty Wallace was the winner of the race, and the track has been on the NASCAR schedule ever since.
+The track debuted in 1990 with the NASCAR Xfinity Series and driver Tommy Ellis won the inaugural race.
+After successful Xfinity races, the track was awarded a Cup Series race in 1993.
+Rusty Wallace won the event and the track has been on the NASCAR schedule ever since.

-New Hampshire features a asphalt and granite surface, with a very small 7 degree banking in the turns.
+New Hampshire features an asphalt and granite surface, with small seven-degree banking in the turns.
 Because of the high speeds in the straightaways and tight corners, this track requires patience and skill to get around quickly.

-New Hampshire currently hosts one NASCAR race weekend, with the NASCAR Cup and Xfinity series visiting the speedway.
-To celebrate the culture of the northeast, the winner of the race receives a giant, 20 pound lobster as the trophy.
+New Hampshire currently hosts one NASCAR race weekend, with the Cup Series, Craftsman Truck Series and Whelen Modified Tour set to visit the speedway for playoff events in 2025.
+The modified race is considered the most prestigious event for the series each year.
+To celebrate the culture of the northeast, winners at New Hampshire receive a giant, 20-pound lobster as the trophy.